theochem/tinydft/README.md

   [matplotlib](https://matplotlib.org/) and
   (the lesser known) [autograd](https://github.com/HIPS/autograd/).
-  The latter is a library for algorithmic differentiation, used to computed the analytic exchange(-correlation) potential and the grid transformation.
+  The latter is a library for algorithmic differentiation, used to compute the analytic exchange(-correlation) potential and the grid transformation.

 - The numerical integration and differentiation algorithms should be precise enough to at least 6 significant digits for the total energy, but in many